-Researchers at the University of Southampton and REAPsystems have found that using lithium iron phosphate batteries as the storage device for photovoltaic systems have the potential to greatly improve the efficiency and reduce the cost of solar power.
+Researchers at the University of Southampton and REAPsystems have found that using lithium iron phosphate batteries as the storage device for photovoltaic systems has the potential to greatly improve the efficiency and reduce the cost of solar power.

 A joint research project between the University of Southampton and lithium battery technology company REAPsystems has found that a new type of battery has the potential to improve the efficiency and reduce the cost of solar power.

-The research project, sponsored by REAPsystems, was led by MSc Sustainable Energy Technologies student, Yue Wu and his supervisors Dr Carlos Ponce de Leon, Professor Tom Markvart and Dr John Low (currently working at the University’s Research Institute for Industry, RIfI).
+The research project, sponsored by REAPsystems, was led by MSc Sustainable Energy Technologies student, Yue Wu and his supervisors Dr. Carlos Ponce de Leon, Professor Tom Markvart, and Dr. John Low (currently working at the University’s Research Institute for Industry, RIfI).
 The study looked specifically into the use of lithium batteries as an energy storage device in photovoltaic systems.

 Student Yue Wu says, “Lead acid batteries are traditionally the energy storage device used for most photovoltaic systems.
 However, as an energy storage device, lithium batteries, especially the LiFePO4 batteries we used, have more favorable characteristics.”